snphillips/So-Trashy-React/README.md

-# So-Trashy-React
+# So-Trashy

-IN DEVELOPMENT - retooling So Trashy as a horizontal bar graph, using React. https://so-trashy-react.surge.sh/
+IN DEVELOPMENT
+Visualizing one year of refuse, recycling, and compost in New York City.

+https://so-trashy-react.surge.sh/

 ## Made With